TJ House: Cleveland Indians

 House attended Picayune Memorial High School, where he starred for his school's baseball team.
 The Indians drafted House in the 16th round of the 2008 MLB Draft.
 He began his professional career with the Class-A Lake County Captains in 2009.
 That year, he had a win–loss record of 6–11, a 3.15 earned run average (ERA), and 109 strikeouts.
 He spent the next two years with the Kinston Indians, going 6–10 in 2010 and 6–12 in 2011.
 He was an invite to spring training in 2012, but was kept in the bullpen, and the Indians front office considered releasing him if he did not perform well the following season.

 House split the 2012 season with the Carolina Mudcats and Akron Aeros.
 In 23 games with the Aeros, he went 8–5 with a 3.98 ERA.
 The Indians added him to their 40-man roster after the 2012 season.
-House spent the 2013 season with the Aeros and the AAA Columbus Clippers.
+House spent the 2013 season with the Aeros and the Triple–A Columbus Clippers.
 The Indians promoted House from the minors on June 24, 2013.
 After making no appearances in any major-league games, House was optioned back to Columbus for the remainder of the season.

 House spent the first 1.5 months of the 2014 season with the Clippers, going 1–4 with a 3.79 ERA and 42 strikeouts in ten games.
 The Indians promoted House to the major leagues on May 17, 2014, and he made his major league debut that day.
 For the season, he had five wins, three losses, and a 3.35 ERA in 19 appearances.
 House missed much of the 2015 season with left shoulder inflammation, and posted an ugly 13.15 ERA in 4 games for Cleveland.

-He spent much of the 2016 season in Columbus, and also logged a 3.38 ERA in 4 major league games.
+House spent much of the 2016 season in Columbus, and also logged a 3.38 ERA in 4 major league games.
 House was designated for assignment by the Indians on September 20, 2016.
-After clearing waivers, House was outrighted to Columbus on September 27, 2016.
-He elected free agency on November 7, 2016.
+After clearing waivers, House was outrighted to Columbus on September 27.
+He elected free agency following the season on November 7.

 Toronto Blue Jays

-The Toronto Blue Jays signed House to a minor-league deal on December 14, 2016.
+On December 14, 2016, House signed a minor league contract with the Toronto Blue Jays.
 House was struck in the head by a line drive on March 10, 2017, during a spring training game in Lakeland, Florida.
 He remained on the ground for many minutes being attended to by medical staff, and left the field in an ambulance.
 He was assigned to the Triple-A Buffalo Bisons to begin the 2017 season.

 On August 19, House was called up to the major leagues by the Blue Jays.
 He was designated for assignment on August 27 after recording a 4.50 ERA in 2 appearances.
 On October 13, House elected free agency.